Radiation therapy uses high-powered x-rays, particles, or radioactive seeds to kill cancer cells.

 - Help prevent the cancer from coming back after surgery or chemotherapy

-- Relieve symptoms caused by a tumor
+- Relieve symptoms caused by a tumor, such as pain, pressure, or bleeding

 - Treat cancers that cannot be removed with surgery